Frequently Asked Questions: 2008 Standards for Accreditation

 Further, programs are expected to publish a statement about their accreditation status on their website, as stipulated in CAA's Public Notice of Accreditation Status policy.
 Language is suggested in that policy to ensure that programs provide accurate information to the public.

 Yes.
-The CAA requires the program publish student outcome data on the program website and to differentiate data specific to the degree program and delivery mode used.
+The CAA requires the program publish student achievement data on the program website and to differentiate data specific to the degree program and delivery mode used.
 Thus, programs that include a distance education or satellite component as part of their accreditation must post all of the student achievement data separately for each modality and each professional area.
 Reporting should reflect delivery modes only if the program meets the conditions as defined in the CAA's Policy on Substantive Changes.

-*Note: As one of the most frequently cited standards for partial or non-compliance in 2012, programs should ensure that they not only provide current, accurate, and readily available public information about the program and/or institution, but that there is a plan for regular review and updating of this information.
+*Note: As one of the most frequently cited standards for partial or non-compliance in 2012 and 2013, programs should ensure that they not only provide current, accurate, and readily available public information about the program and/or institution, but that there is a plan for regular review and updating of this information.
 Programs are expected to update at least the student achievement data to always reflect the most recently completed academic year's data.

 Standard 2.0, Faculty